griffio/kotlin-coroutine-racing/README.md

 Use ktor client http and OkHttp engine

-Make staggered requests to http resources with delayed responses and pick the first request to respond
+Make staggered requests to http resources with delayed responses and return the first coroutine to respond, cancelling the rest

 https://httpbin.org/

 Run locally `docker run -p 80:80 kennethreitz/httpbin`

 Requests will be run concurrently in random order with a staggered start

 Each response is delayed (in seconds) before returning body from server